galdor/github-license-observer/README.md

 not match any known Open Source license, and blue when the license could not be identified.

-In the current state, the add-on only relies on the license identifier displayed by GitHub.
-Custom license analysis will be added soon.
+## Contributions
+This add-on uses the license identifier displayed by GitHub if there is one, and falls back to analyzing the license file if there is not.

-Feel free to open an issue for any identification error.
+Matching custom licenses is hard.
+Feel free to open an issue for any identification error!

 ## Licensing
 This add-on is open source software distributed under the